 - Water: Provide enough fresh water so that each employee can drink at least 1 quart per hour, and encourage them to do so.

 - Shade: Provide access to a shaded area to prevent or recover from heat illness and where employees can take rest breaks.

-Employees and supervisors who perform work that should reasonably be anticipated to result in exposure to the risk of heat illness must receive initial heat illness training that covers all topics discussed in the standard.
-Annual refresher training may be shorter than the initial training, but must still enable both employees and supervisors to recognize and manage the signs and symptoms of heat illness.
-A Heat Illness Prevention Training PowerPoint is accessible to aid departments in complying with the training element of the Heat Illness Prevention Standard.
-EH&S can provide this training to departments upon request.
+Employees and supervisors who perform work that should reasonably be anticipated to result in exposure to the risk of heat illness must receive initial and annual heat illness training that covers all topics discussed in the Standard.
+A Heat Illness Prevention Training PDF is accessible to aid departments in complying with the training element of the Heat Illness Prevention Standard.
+Heat Illness training is also accessible via the LMS.

 Policy and Procedure Manual Sections Relating to Heat Illness Prevention